julianholland/Symmetric-Surface-Finder/README.md

 ## Acknowledgement

 Tom Demeyere was instrumental in getting this code working although he may not approve of some of the code quirks.
+Dr. Felix Hanke had the original idea of the "-z" symmetry check.